martinohanlon/exploring-space-with-minecraft/en/step_7.md

-## SpaceCRAFT - playback captured data
+## Play back captured data

-The data captured captured from the Sense HAT can be displayed in Minecraft, using the SpaceCRAFT playback `mcastroplayback.py` program.
+Data that you capture with the Sense HAT can be displayed in Minecraft using the SpaceCRAFT playback `mcastroplayback.py` program.

 --- task ---

-Start Minecraft, enter a world and press **Escape** to go to the menu.
+Start Minecraft, enter a world, and press <kbd>Escape</kbd> to go to the menu.

 --- /task ---

 --- task ---

-Open a terminal and enter the following commands to start the data playback program:
+Open a terminal window and enter the following commands to start the data playback program:

 ```
 cd ~/SpaceCRAFT/spacecraft